 - Reflect the diversity of the state.

-- Address needs of populations who are considered unserved and underserved.
+- Address the needs of populations who are considered unserved and underserved.
 According to the DD Act, this includes populations such as individuals from racial and ethnic minority backgrounds, disadvantaged individuals, individuals with limited English proficiency, individuals from underserved geographic areas (rural or urban) and specific groups of individuals within the population of individuals with developmental disabilities.

 In addition, the State Plan must include annual activities that: